YuLiuPotato/EurekaWeb/README.md

 See [CONTRIBUTING.md](link-to-contributing-guide) for more details.
 ## Contact
-For any inquiries, please email your.email@example.com.
+For any inquiries, please email yuliuy@ethz.ch.